There’s a new way to mint non-fungible tokens (NFTs) on Bitcoin, one that involves putting the actual content of the NFT completely on-chain.

 The pushback is so strong that Bitcoin Core contributor Luke Dashjr has put together a slapdash filter for node operators, though the efficacy or impact of such a thing is in question.
 After all, OP_FALSE means that the inscribed data itself doesn't need to be validated, and pruned nodes don't include the transaction witness field anyway.

 On the opposite side of the isle, there are plenty of folks – both Bitcoin maximalist-adjacent and general crypto enthusiasts – who are excited about having a new, novel way to mint NFTs.
-Beyond jpegs and collectibles, ordinal NFTs could prove useful for publishing sensitive files that would benefit from immutable, censorship-resistance storage and replication.
-To borrow a phrase from Galaxy Digital’s Brandon Bailey, Bitcoin users could inscribe ordinal NFTs to curate an “immutable library.”
+Beyond jpegs and collectibles, ordinals could prove useful for publishing sensitive files that would benefit from immutable, censorship-resistance storage and replication.
+To borrow a phrase from Galaxy Digital’s Brandon Bailey, Bitcoin users could inscribe ordinals to curate an “immutable library.”

 For miners, the innovation could lead to fatter transaction fees down the road, and also open up alternative revenue stream from mining rare sats and even miner/maximal extractable value (MEV).

-At any rate, ordinal NFTs are not going away.
+At any rate, ordinals are not going away.
 Now, it's just a matter of how much of an impact they make, and whether or not inscriptions become big enough to attract the same NFT fervor cultivated on Ethereum and other blockchains.

 Hashrate Index Newsletter